Milanjavoor/AI-Learning/README.md

 Author

 Developed as a machine learning feature selection project to explore data preprocessing, feature engineering, and Sequential Forward Selection using Random Forest classifiers.
+You’re asking for a README for the provided notebook/script.
+Below is a concise, well-structured README you can include in the project root (README.md).
+It explains purpose, dataset, setup, usage, file layout, model details, and notes about results and possible improvements.

+Formula 1 Winner Prediction (1950–2020)
+Short description
+This project builds a simple binary classifier that predicts whether a driver won a Formula 1 race (winner vs non-winner) using historical data from the "Formula 1 World Championship 1950–2020" Kaggle dataset.
+It preprocesses and merges drivers, races, results, qualifying and constructor information and trains a 1D CNN (Conv1D) on a small set of numerical features.

+Features used

+grid: starting grid position

+laps: number of laps completed

+year: season year

+round: round number within the season

+age: driver's age at the race (computed from dob and year)

+pole position: binary indicator derived from qualifying result (1 if qualified 1st)

+Target

+winner: binary label where 1 indicates the driver finished first (positionOrder == 1)

+Project layout

+code.ipynb or train.py: main notebook / script containing the data loading, preprocessing, model training, and evaluation code.

+requirements.txt: (recommended) pip dependencies such as pandas, numpy, tensorflow, scikit-learn, matplotlib, seaborn, kagglehub (or instructions to download dataset).

+README.md: this file.

+data/: optional directory to store downloaded CSV files if not using Kagglehub.

+Dependencies

+Python 3.8+ recommended

+pandas

+numpy

+scikit-learn

+matplotlib

+seaborn

+tensorflow (tested with 2.x)

+kagglehub (optional, for programmatic dataset download) or use Kaggle CLI / download manually

+Installation

+Create and activate a virtual environment (optional but recommended)

+python -m venv venv

+source venv/bin/activate (Linux/macOS) or venv\Scripts\activate (Windows)

+Install dependencies

+pip install -r requirements.txt or (minimal)

+pip install pandas numpy scikit-learn matplotlib seaborn tensorflow kagglehub

+Usage

+Download dataset:

+Option A (kagglehub): the script uses kagglehub.dataset_download("rohanrao/formula-1-world-championship-1950-2020") to fetch files automatically.

+Option B (manual): download the dataset from Kaggle and place CSV files under /kaggle/input/formula-1-world-championship-1950-2020/ or update the paths in the script.

+Run the notebook/script:

+In Colab or Kaggle kernel: open the notebook and run cells.

+Locally: python train.py (adjust paths and remove Kaggle-specific helpers)

+What the script does (high level)

+Imports CSVs: drivers, results, races, constructors, qualifying.

+Cleans data: drops nulls for constructors and qualifying; computes driver age.

+Merges tables on raceId and driverId and matches constructors.

+Creates binary labels: winner, pole position, podium.

+Selects numeric features, scales them with StandardScaler.

+Reshapes features to 3D to feed Conv1D: (samples, timesteps/features, 1).

+Builds a Sequential Conv1D model with BatchNormalization, MaxPooling, Dropout, Dense layers.

+Trains with early stopping on validation loss.

+Plots training/validation loss curve and evaluates on test set.

+Model architecture

+Conv1D(filters=64, kernel_size=2, activation='relu', input_shape=(n_features,1))

+BatchNormalization

+MaxPooling1D(pool_size=2)

+Dropout(0.3)

+Conv1D(filters=128, kernel_size=2, activation='relu')

+BatchNormalization

+Dropout(0.3)

+Flatten

+Dense(128, activation='relu')

+Dropout(0.4)

+Dense(64, activation='relu')

+Dense(1, activation='sigmoid')

+Loss: binary_crossentropy

+Optimizer: Adam

+Metrics: accuracy

+EarlyStopping: monitor='val_loss', patience=5, restore_best_weights=True

+Evaluation

+Prints model accuracy on test set.

+Produces a loss vs epoch plot for training/validation.

+You can compute other metrics (precision, recall, F1, confusion matrix) using sklearn.metrics.

+Known issues & notes

+Using Conv1D on a small number of independent features (6) is atypical.
+Conv1D assumes local sequential relationships across the time/feature axis, which may not hold here.
+A Dense MLP or tree-based model (RandomForest, XGBoost) is likely more appropriate.

+Class imbalance: winners are extremely rare relative to non-winners.
+That class imbalance can make accuracy misleading.
+Consider stratified sampling, class weights, oversampling (SMOTE) or calibrating thresholds.

+Missing values: the code drops rows with missing constructor/qualifying which may bias the dataset.
+Consider more careful imputation or retaining rows where possible.

+Age computation: uses the driver's year minus the birth year substring.
+This assumes dob exists and is formatted "YYYY-MM-DD".
+Verify correctness.

+Feature engineering: add more informative features (constructor strength, driver season standings, circuit characteristics, weather, qualifying gap, pit stops).

+Target leakage risk: ensure features available at race start only (e.g., grid, qualifying) are used; avoid using in-race results or future info.

+Improvements & experiments to try

+Replace Conv1D with a Dense network or tree-based models (RandomForest, XGBoost) and compare performance.

+Handle class imbalance with class_weight or resampling techniques.

+Add categorical embeddings (constructor, circuit, driver) and use them as features.

+Use time-series or sequence models to incorporate a driver's recent form across races.

+Use cross-validation and stratified splits to get robust estimates.

+Evaluate precision, recall, F1, ROC-AUC and confusion matrix; report class-specific metrics.

+Example commands to compute additional metrics (add to script)

+from sklearn.metrics import classification_report, confusion_matrix, roc_auc_score

+y_pred = (model.predict(x_test) > 0.5).astype(int)

+print(classification_report(y_test, y_pred))

+print(confusion_matrix(y_test, y_pred))

+Credits and dataset

+Dataset: "Formula 1 World Championship 1950–2020" by Rohan Rao on Kaggle.
+Link: https://www.kaggle.com/rohanrao/formula-1-world-championship-1950-2020